New Life Movement: Implementations

 The New Life Movement aimed to control Chinese lifestyles.
 Some measures and moral codes included: opposition to littering and spitting at random; opposition to opium use; opposition to conspicuous consumption; rejection of immoral entertainment in favour of artistic and athletic pursuits; courteous behaviour; saluting the flag.
 Chiang urged citizens to bathe with cold water, since the (supposed) Japanese habit of washing their faces with cold water was a sign of their military strength.

 Chiang relied on government law enforcement to reinforce moral behaviour.
 Task forces were created in different regions to implement the movement, yet, in reports from some districts on the implementation, the movement was seen to be severely underfunded, understaffed and poorly understood by law enforcement officials.

 The Blue Shirts were also instrumental in the implementation of the New Life movement.
 The neo-right wing group at first sought to correct the behaviour of those not following the four virtues and the further 95 rules placed.
 However, they soon turned to force to reinforce Chiang's ideals, giving bad publicity and views on the movement.
 The excessive violence used by the Blue Shirts encompassed the movement, leading to a reluctant public in following the new dogma in place by the KMT.

+The New Life Movement's tradition continued in post-Civil War Chinese Nationalist Taiwan, in the form of mass campaigns to enforce social habits such as queuing in line, short haircuts, or ending public spitting, littering, and destruction of public property.

 Historical evaluations

 In the words of Soong Mei-ling's biographer, the New Life Movement was a "curious East-West ideological fusion of neo-Confucian precepts, thinly disguised, New Testament Christianity, YMCA-Style social activism, elements of Bushido—the samurai code—and European fascism, along with a generous dose of New England Puritanism."
 She concluded that, "In reality, the real and lasting impact of the New Life Movement on Chinese society was limited.
 Albeit noble, its battle against the immemorial ills of Chinese life—gambling, opium, debauchery, poverty, begging, robbery, filth, corruption, and indifference to the public good amounted to tilting at windmills.
 A mass movement that rejected popular initiative, New Life tried to imbue the public with a political consciousness while denying it a political voice."
 Arif Dirlik explains the Movement as motivated by the need to counter Communist success in both ideological appeal and political organization.

-Historian Suzy Kim contrasts the New Life Movement with the later Great Proletarian Cultural Revolution.
+Historian Suzy Kim contrasts the New Life Movement with the later Cultural Revolution.
 While both movements had superficial similarities in terms of changing everyday behavior, "The New Life Movement sought to expand the power of the state and was instituted from the top down for the purposes of mobilizing people around its own agenda as a form of 'controlled popular mobilization,' whereas the Cultural Revolution was a bottom-up movement that periodically escaped control of the state[.]"